SimonB50/smart-responder-framework/README.md

 ## Installation
 1. Clone the repository.
 2. Install the dependencies using `npm i`.
+3. Rename `config.example.json` to `config.json` and set the configuration.
-3. Run the server using `npm start`.
+4. Run the server using `npm start`.

 ## Usage
 This framework currently supports following usage scenarios: